Azure-Samples/azure-search-knowledge-mining/workshops/Module 4.md

                 },
 ...
 ```
-Remember that *document/diseases/** refers to an array of strings, something like this:
+Remember that *document/diseases* refers to an array of complex types, something like this:
 ```
-"document/diseases": ["heart failure", "morquio", ...]
+"document/diseases":
+[
+    {
+        "name": "heart failure",
+        "matches": [
+            {
+                "text": "heart failure",
+                "offset": 10,
+                "length": 12,
+                "matchDistance": 0.0
+            }
+        ]
+    },
+    {
+        "name": "morquio",
+        "matches": [
+            {
+                "text": "morquio",
+                "offset": 25,
+                "length": 7,
+                "matchDistance": 0.0
+            }
+        ]
+    },
+    ...
+]

 ```
-and */document/diseases/** refers to the each of the members of that element -- each of those strings.
+and */document/diseases/** refers to the each of the members of that array -- each of those complex types.

 This skill is shaping a new complex object called *tableprojection* that will have many members.
 You have just added a new member to it called *diseases*.